ezsystems/commerce-documentation/docs/guide/login_and_registration/login_and_registration_configuration.md

 # Login and registration configuration

-When the `enable_customer_number_login` parameter is enabled, the shop can log in users with customer number:
+When the `enable_customer_number_login` parameter is enabled, the shop can log in users with the customer number:

 ``` yaml
 siso_core.default.enable_customer_number_login: true
 ```

-You can specify default Location ID for users per SiteAccess:
+You can specify the default Location ID for users per SiteAccess:

 ``` yaml
 siso_core.default.user_group_location: 106